MaxwellHogan/ROS2_optitrack_px4_bridge/README.md

 ***While I am able to get the drone to accept the positioning data, a test flight has not been performed as of 8th May 2024***

+This repo is still work in progress, more functionality will be added shortly.